raysanflores05-debug/CCM101-fidojr/Notes/about-me.md

 Francis Raymund F. Ido Jr.

 ## Program
-Bachelor of Science in Information Technology
+Bachelor of Science in Information Technology (BSIT)

 ## Course
 Cloud Computing

+## Instructor
+Jenkielyn Torres

-## Goal
+## About Me
-My goal is to develop practical skills in Linux, cloud computing, and cloud infrastructure.
+I am an Information Technology student interested in learning about cloud computing, modern technologies, and software development.

+This portfolio will document my learning experiences and laboratory activities throughout the semester.